AleksandarDzudzevic/WeatherStationProject/README.md

 ![](flowchart3.jpg)

 Fig 5.
-In this flow diagram above, it shows the function that writes the collected readings into a JSON file.
-The file is first opened and loaded, then the new data is appended into the existing file of readings.
-Further after adding the readings, we use the json. dump() method which converts the python object into an equivalent JSON object and store the result into a JSON file at the working directory.
+In this flow diagram above, it shows the function that finds the range of the sensor_ids that were used while collecting temperature and humidity data.
+It is used to retrieve find the correct sensors on the remote server that were collected during the 48 hours.

 # Criteria C: Development